TharunChallani95/TharunChallani-QA-Portfolio/index.md

 Explore my work to see how I can help your team achieve quality results.
 I’m currently **open to freelance QA projects**—let’s connect!

+## Ready to Work Together?
+I’m available for freelance QA projects to help your team deliver bug-free software.
+[Contact me today](#contact-me) to discuss your needs!

 ## Quick Links
 - **[View My Full Portfolio](README.md)**: Detailed projects, skills, and contact info.